 Can I change my mind about a family I’ve chosen?

 Until you sign the paperwork to terminate your parental rights, you can change your mind at any time.
-Depending on the state you live in, you will legally consent to the adoption within a few days after giving birth.
-If you change your mind about a particular family, or if you choose to parent your child, you are always entitled to make this decision before you terminate your rights.
+Depending on the state you live in, you will be able to complete the adoption paperwork within a few days after giving birth.
+If you change your mind about a particular family, or if you choose to parent your child, you are always entitled to make this decision before signing those documents.